 How else could you provide ways for your team to get to know each other and connect about non-work-related things?
 Why not give online trivia nights a try or organize virtual happy hours, silly hat days, online talent shows, or remote team dinners?

 Staff will feel more comfortable to reach out to others and are more likely to share knowledge if a sense of community is established, which improves virtual team collaboration, drives productivity, and leads to increased employee satisfaction.

-Choose your communication medium and digital volume wisely.
+Choose your enterprise unified communication medium, and digital volume, wisely.
 Lean mediums, such as email and chat, lack social signs whereas video conferencing allows team members to see facial expressions and hand gestures.
 Be mindful of your message and select the channel accordingly for effective virtual team collaboration.